 Holidays can rack up some serious bills relatively quickly if you let them.
 One of the biggest holiday spendings is the cost of that one big glorious meal that everyone loves.
-Thanksgiving!
+Thanksgiving… but how do you even begin to budget for the event?

 And as lovely as that meal is, it can cost some serious dough.
 Especially if it rests on just one person to do all of the preparation, cooking, and cleaning (yikes).
 Not to mention the pressure of everyone loving your cooking.
-To take some of the stress off, we’ve compiled a detailed how-to on keeping your spending at bay during turkey day.
+To take some of the stress off, we’ve compiled a detailed how-to on keeping your spending at bay and how to budget for Thanksgiving.

 Most of the ingredients for a traditional Thanksgiving meal can either be frozen or are canned goods you can store in a pantry for months.
 Take advantage of this and start picking up items here and there to store for the big day.
 Items such as-